microsoft/monaco-editor/website/playground/monaco.d.ts.txt

          */
         static areIntersectingOrTouching(a: IRange, b: IRange): boolean;
         /**
+         * Test if the two ranges are intersecting.
+If the ranges are touching it returns true.
+         */
+        static areIntersecting(a: IRange, b: IRange): boolean;
+        /**
          * A function that compares ranges, useful for sorting ranges
          * It will first compare ranges on the startPosition and then on the endPosition */